 How and when should it be paid?

-PAYE must be paid within seven days after the end of the month during which the amount was deducted.
-If the last day for payment falls on a public holiday or weekend, the payment must be made on the last business day prior to the public holiday or weekend.
+It must be paid within seven days after the end of the month during which the amount was deducted.
+If the last day for payment falls on a public holiday or weekend, the payment must be made on the last business day before the public holiday or weekend.

 The following payment methods are available:

 - Electronic payments through the internet (EFT)

 - At a branch of one of the relevant approved banking institutions.
 Cheque payments may not exceed R50 000.
 This limit applies irrespective of the number of tax periods being paid, or should multiple cheque payments be made.

 - At a specific SARS branch, cheque payments may not exceed R50 000.
 This limit applies irrespective of the number of tax periods being paid, or should multiple cheque payments be made.

 Employers who pay, or are likely to pay Employees’ Tax exceeding R10 million in any 12-month period, must submit Employees’ Tax declarations and make payments electronically.